shbhmexe/Projects-2024/Twitter UI Clone/README.md

-# 🐦 Twitter UI Clone
+# X Twitter UI Clone

 A responsive **Twitter UI Clone** built using **HTML** and **Tailwind CSS**.
 This project replicates the front-end layout of the Twitter platform, demonstrating how to structure and style a web page using modern web technologies.